Nartlof/nartlof.github.io/_posts/2024-08-26-ProxmoxInstalationOnRaspberryPi.md

 This scenario changed with the advent of the Raspberry Pi 4 and 5, which could have up to 8GB of RAM, a more capable processor and USB 3 connectivity, also with a not so friendly price tag.
 Having a bunch of those running idle most of the time in our homelab is a waste.
 In this new context we must run our applications on containers and virtual machines that reside on this new and much more capable hardware.

-Proxmox is a well known and vastelly documented software which has this exact function.
+Proxmox is a well known and vastly documented software which has this exact function.
 It is a hypervisor.
 With it we can create virtual machines and containers to run applications in complete isolation from each other on the same hardware.
-It is powerful enough to even host itself or other hypervisor, allowing the creation of virtual machines inside virtual machines.
+It is powerful enough to even host itself or other hypervisores, allowing the creation of virtual machines inside virtual machines.

-That is the path I decided to follow, but I soon discovered it is not a particularly well lightened one.
+That is the path I decided to follow, but I soon discovered it is not a particularly well lit one.
 Although knowing it was possible to run Proxmox on a RBP, I struggled to find bits and pieces of information here and there on how to do it, while walking in the darkness and bumping into walls all the time.
-The knowledge available is sparse and spreaded out, without a proper body or context.
+The knowledge available is sparse and spread out, without a proper body or context.
 This post is my attempt to clear and illuminate this approach, so those who come after may have a pleasant journey.

 ### Things I assume you already know